wzy816/blog/content/posts/excerpts-2024-06.md

 > To have a good relationship, you have to be your whole self and care about each of the people who work for you as a human being.
 It is not just business: it is personal. and deeply personal.
 I call this dimension "Care Personally".
 >
-> THe second dimension involves telling people when their work isn't good enough ...
-Challenging people generally pisses them off... and yet challenging people is often the best way to show them that you care when you're the boss.
+> THe second dimension involves telling people when their work isn't good enough ......
+Challenging people generally pisses them off...... and yet challenging people is often the best way to show them that you care when you're the boss.
 This dimension I call "Challenge Directly".

 > |                     | Challenge Directly (-)   | Challenge Directly (+) |
 > | ------------------- | ------------------------ | ---------------------- |